Updated: Feb 21

 Finding positive ways to view what is effortful

-If wanting to be friends with only the most popular kid in class is your aim, you can feel quite rejected.
+If wanting to be friends with only the most popular kid in class is your aim, you can feel quite rejected simply enjoying others who want to be your friend.

-If in wanting to be with the most able or confident kids in games means having to stretch too far outside. your own skills set or comfort zone, that can feel demoralising.
+If wanting to be with the most able or confident kids in games means having to stretch too far outside your own skills set, or comfort zone, that can feel demoralising.

 If wanting to be best in every subject you might be letting go of the reality that most people have better and worse subjects and feel discouraged by the one subject you fail to thrive in.